Number and proportion of the population aged 6–15 years enrolled in school

 - Categories used in tables and graphs showing "school sector" are "government", "Catholic" and "independent".
 In some tables, the category "total non-government" (total of Catholic and independent data) is also used.

-- In Schools Australia, and in this publication, Catholic non-systemic schools are counted as Catholic rather than as independent.
+- In Schools Australia, and in the National Report on Schooling in Australia, Catholic non-systemic schools are counted as Catholic rather than as independent.

 - See Glossary for definition of school sector, and for further information on Census of Population and Housing, ERP and the NSSC.